Work from home vs telecommuting

 • Virtual work

-… and many more.
-What any of these phrases actually mean can vary depending on the context.
-Both managers and employees tend to use them interchangeably.
-Sometimes, the terms apply to certain scenarios.
+What any of these phrases truly mean can vary depending on the context.
+Both managers and employees tend to use them interchangeably, where sometimes the terms apply to certain scenarios.
+However, ‘remote’ is typically the overarching term for work conducted outside the office.
 Often, work from home is thrown into the mix as well.

-Confused?
-You’re not alone.
-These phrases were generally less prevalent in our vocabulary prior to their recent adoption in the business world.
-Now that remote working is the norm, it’s important to understand the associated terminology.
+Prior to their recent growth in the business world, these phrases were generally less prevalent in our vocabulary.
+But now that remote working is the norm, it’s important to understand the associated terminology more closely.

 Work from home and telecommuting both refer to arrangements where operations take place outside of a conventional office environment.
-However, the former term is characterised by independent professionals who are stationed at home and working for different companies.
+However, work from home is characterised by independent professionals who are stationed at home and working for different companies.

 Telecommuting, on the other hand, simply means that an employee is clocking in from another location instead of travelling to a central workplace.
-For interest’s sake, telework sets itself apart by referring specifically to the practice of ‘bringing work to workers’ with the aim of eliminating or reducing commutes.
-It’s a fairly pointless distinction.
+For interest’s sake, telework sets itself apart by referring specifically to the practice of ‘bringing work to workers’.
+Its main aim is therefore to eliminate or reduce unnecessary commutes.

-That said, our focus will remain on the differences between telecommuting and working from home.
+With that in mind, our focus is to explain and measure the differences between telecommuting and working from home.

 Comparing work from home vs telecommuting

-As we touched on above, people who work from home are typically freelancers or independent contractors.
-They can also be entrepreneurs.
-For example, someone who runs a home-based childminder service or hair salon can fall into the work from home bracket.
-The same is true for anyone who works for different businesses from home on a contract basis.
+So, to reiterate, people who work from home are typically freelancers, independent contractors, or entrepreneurs.
+For example, someone who runs a home-based childminder service or salon can fall into the work from home bracket.
+The same is true for anyone who works for (multiple) different businesses from home on a contract basis.

-Telecommuters are only employed at one company, which usually adopts this working arrangement to reduce expenses and allow their staff more freedom and flexibility.
-Jobs can fit into the telecommuting category as long as they don’t require any special technology or equipment.
-Here are five more differences between the two concepts.
+In contrast, telecommuters are only employed at one company.
+These businesses usually adopt this type of working arrangement to reduce expenses and allow their staff more freedom and flexibility.
+As a rule, jobs can fit into the telecommuting category if they don’t require any special technology or equipment.
+Here we go into more depth, and share five differences between the telecommuting and work from home:

 Salaries